david walleys hot springs resort genoa nevada

 Winter in Nevada: Where to Warm Your Spirits

-From dipping into majestic hot springs to digging into hot Basque soup, Nevada knows how to warm up your winter.
+From majestic hot springs to fireside cocktails, Nevada knows how to heat up your winter.

 Historic Hot Spring Resorts

-If you’ve ever dipped into any of northern Nevada’s hot spring resorts, you know what blissful sanctuaries they are.
-If you haven’t, you owe it to yourself to soak in these soothing, mineral-rich waters—along with plenty of history, too.
+If you’ve ever dipped into one of northern Nevada’s hot spring resorts, you know what blissful sanctuaries they are.
+If you haven’t, you owe yourself a soak in these soothing, mineral-rich waters.

-Follow in Mark Twain’s wet footprints at David Walley’s Resort in Genoa, which also houses a restaurant, amply stocked bar, and luxurious overnight accommodations.
-In nearby Carson City, capitalize on 1880-established Carson Hot Springs’ steamy outdoor pools and private tub rooms.
-And in Reno, Steamboat Hot Springs Healing Center & Spa—built in 1857—offers dreamy private tubs, steam baths, and a whole menu of massage therapy services.
+Follow in Mark Twain’s wet footprints at David Walley’s Resort in Genoa, which also houses a restaurant, saloon, and luxurious overnight accommodations.
+In nearby Carson City, capitalize on steamy outdoor pools and private tub rooms at the 1880-established Carson Hot Springs.
+And in Reno, Steamboat Hot Springs Healing Center & Spa—dating back to the 1860s—offers dreamy private tubs, steam baths, and a whole menu of massage therapy services.

 Travel Nevada Pro Tip

-Alright, you got us; we have a thing for hot water—especially in winter, and especially when it’s heated by Mother Earth.
-But the gorgeous, geothermally warmed swimming pools and spa tubs (many of which are open year-round) aren’t the only reasons we love this classic, Tuscany-themed Reno resort
+We have a thing for hot water—especially in winter, and especially when it’s heated by Mother Earth.
+But the gorgeous, geothermally warmed swimming pools and spa tubs (many of which are open year-round) aren’t the only reasons we love Reno’s Peppermill Resort Spa Casino

-Meanwhile, the hottest place to get your vintage vibes on is hands-down the Fireside Lounge.
-Settle into crushed velvet booths around your own private (indoor) fire pit, groove to the in-seat R&B music videos, enjoy the free apps, and try not to burn your eyebrows off as you and your beau and/or buds slurp down a signature, multi-straw 64-oz Scorpion cocktail.
+Meanwhile, the hottest place to get your vintage vibes on is the Fireside Lounge.
+Peppermill Reno has one, as does Peppermill Las Vegas, an award-winning restaurant known for generous portions of delicious specialties.
+Settle into crushed velvet booths around your own private, indoor fire pit, groove to music videos, and slurp a signature, multi-straw, 64-ounce Scorpion cocktail.

-Although you might not guess it while belly-flopping onto the bed the second you waltz into your Vegas hotel room, you’re actually only about 45 minutes away from a wintertime paradise that’s nearly 7,000 feet higher in elevation than your resort.
+Although you might not guess it while relaxing in your Vegas hotel room, you’re actually about 45 minutes away from a wintertime paradise that’s nearly 7,000 feet higher in elevation than your resort.

-Although this winter warm-up requires you to go somewhere to get colder first—via skiing, riding, or tubing at 445-acre Lee Canyon, or snowshoeing among the world’s oldest trees in the surrounding Spring Mountains—set yourself up to unwind at the Retreat on Charleston Peak, where gourmet cuisine, exquisite drinks, and rooms with unbelievable views of snow-blanketed canyons and 11,000-foot peaks await.
+This winter warm-up requires you to go get colder first—via skiing, snowboarding, and tubing at 445-acre Lee Canyon or snowshoeing among the world’s oldest trees in the surrounding Spring Mountains.
+Afterward, unwind at the Retreat on Charleston Peak, where gourmet cuisine, exquisite drinks, and rooms with unbelievable views of snow-blanketed canyons and 11,000-foot peaks await.

 Travel Nevada Pro Tip

-To see the rest of the year’s roster of gotta-see-’em-to-believe-’em Nevada events, check out our handy-dandy calendar.
+To see the entire roster of gotta-be-there-to-believe-‘em Nevada events, check out our calendar.